zacharyjbaker/InteractionResearch/README.md

 Pre
 1. Fire circles
 2. All feel samey, circles graphical output
-3. Tike based interaction, competition, racing to complete, build up a spell recipe.
+3. Time based interaction, competition, racing to complete, build up a spell recipe.
 A lot of gestures

 Post
 1. A little bit.
 Superhot